iredmail/docs/howto/force.user.to.change.password.md

 * `ldap_force_change_password_in_days`: for LDAP backends (OpenLDAP and OpenBSD built-in LDAP server `ldapd(8)`).

-When user trying to send an email, iRedAPD will invoke these plugin to check password last change date stored in SQL/LDAP and compare it with current date. if password last change date is longer than specified days, this plugin rejects smtp session with specified message.
+When user trying to send an email, iRedAPD will invoke this plugin to check password last change date stored in SQL/LDAP and compare it with current date. if password last change date is longer than specified days, this plugin rejects smtp session with specified message.